Trump’s NATO Statements: Reactions, Updates and Analysis in Politics

 It is currently uncertain whether Donald Trump would actually turn his back on NATO partners if he were re-elected in the US elections this year.
 According to Hodges, however, the danger is great.
 The former US commander told the Times He went on to say he believes Trump is “absolutely ready” to turn his back on Europe when he returns to the White House.
 “This has nothing to do with whether Germany meets its 2 percent target or whether Norway or Canada does,” he said.
 “Trump hates alliances.
 He hates an obligation that requires him to fulfill something.”

 Donald Trump is a “mafia type” who doesn’t want to be restricted in his options.
 During his last term as US President, he showed that he was completely unconcerned with moral obligations.
 “We would be fools not to take what he says at face value.”
-The concerns and uncertainty in the transatlantic community could therefore be justified.
+The concerns and uncertainty in the transatlantic community might therefore be justified.
 President Joe Biden recently called Trump’s recent criticism of the alliance “appalling and dangerous.”

 NATO’s 2 percent target: Only a few countries meet Trump’s claim